Skip to article frontmatterSkip to article content

 Macro Assembler for the Rust Universal Machine (RUM)

-Collaborated on developing a macro assembler in Rust for the Rust Universal Machine (RUM), a RISC-style virtual machine used in a Computer Science Machine Organization course to help students learn and understand low-level assembly concepts.
+I helped build a macro assembler in Rust for the Rust Universal Machine (RUM), the little RISC‑style virtual machine used in our Machine Organization course.
+The whole idea was to give students a clearer, more hands‑on way to understand how assembly actually works.

 Skills: Rust, Assembly, Systems Programming, Linker Design, RISC Architecture, Binary Relocation